muratk5n/thirdwave/en/README.md

 Your mother teaches you how to talk, to walk and how to take a shit.
 Then econ takes this person, utilizes them as a worker and makes money of off them.
-Noone pays money to the mother for her labor.
+Noone pays the mother for her labor.

-This is the hidden secret of the free market, it relies on a lot of free stuff.
+This is the dirty little secret of the free market; that it relies on a lot of free stuff.

 ---